Monivae College: Ethos and identity review

 In 2016, Monivae was also "the first of the MSC schools in Australia to undergo the ‘Ethos and Identity Review’ where a panel visited the College for three days and assessed using four lenses how the school was Catholic and MSC".
 Principal McGinnity noted the panel’s report "was very positive affirming many of the good things … and encouraging all staff to attend spiritual formation courses at Douglas Park."
 McGinnity reported that "This year’s whole staff Spiritual Formation Day was conducted by Fr Richard Leonard SJ with an emphasis on how quality relationships in Catholic schools can form believers in our media saturated culture." (sic).

 MSC mission statement

 According to MSC Australia’s mission statement, "The Justice and Peace Centre (is focused on) actively drawing to the attention of Missionaries of the Sacred Heart, their affiliates and co-workers, injustices where structure perpetuates violence, inequality, disadvantage, conflict and poverty in our world."

-Monivae College Foundation

-Established in 1998, the Foundation was formed with the purpose of raising financial resources to ensure Monivae College continued ‘to provide young men and women of regional Victoria with quality Catholic educational experiences and opportunities’.
-Since that time, the Foundation has been active in seeking assistance and financial support from Old Collegians, past parents and friends of Monivae, via Tax Deductible donations.
-It is very much through a ‘generosity of spirit’ from the wider Monivae community, that the Foundation continues to assist students and families in need and support the College as it continues to undergo a period of significant transformation.
-The Chairman of the Foundation is Laurie Cogger (2014 - current).
-Members of the Foundation include Hugh Delahunty (Class of 1967).